cheeriocheng/superNormal/README.md

 One Paragraph of project description goes here

+## TODO

+make a vox format that include size of the voxel?

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.